AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/lock-or-unlock-project-preferences-for-groups-system.md

 user-type: administrator
 product-area: system-administration;projects
 navigation-topic: configure-system-defaults
-title: Lock or unlock project preferences for all groups in the system
+title: Lock or Unlock Project Preferences for All Groups in the System
 description: Groups in your organization might need a project preference configured differently for their unique workflows.
 You can unlock the preference for all groups throughout the organization so that they can configure it on their own.
-author: Caroline
+author: Lisa
 feature: System Setup and Administration
 role: Admin
 exl-id: f5a94eaf-ebb8-424b-80ff-ba40cc985a6e